-Each senior executive officer is also entitled to participate in our Amended and Restated 2001 Equity Incentive Plan, described below.
+Each senior executive officer is also entitled to participate in the 2001 Plan, described below.
 Pursuant to the terms of their employment agreements, Mr. Gladstone and Mr. Brubaker received options to purchase 800,000 shares and 200,000 shares, respectively, of our common stock simultaneously with the completion of our initial public offering.
 These stock options fully vested over the one year period following the date of grant.